Amirhanna2001/Meds-Dashboard/README.md

 # Meds-Dashboard
-## This is for internet application term project for my college
+## This is for internet application project for my college

+## Tools :
+NODE.JS and   REACT JS